 - Website redirects or unresponsiveness: Constant redirects and web pages that do not load can also be a telltale sign of a RAT infection.

 - Webcam in use: Most computers come with a webcam indicator light.
-When you use a program that accesses the webcam, such as a videoconferencing application, the indicator light will be on.
-So beware of the light coming on for no apparent reason.
+The indicator light turns on when you use a program that accesses the webcam, such as a videoconferencing application.
+So beware of light coming on for no apparent reason.

-These symptoms are in no way exclusive, and a RAT may cause any or all of them—or none of them, in some cases.
+These symptoms are in no way exclusive, and a RAT may cause any, all, or none of them.
 Only very specific, thorough scans may uncover an infection, so prevention is always better than a cure.